 Visit the best business schools on the planet and you are likely to hear a robust debate about the virtues of leadership.
 The central question is whether great leaders are born or bred; nature versus nurture.

 One theory argues that true leadership is an inborn trait that few possess.
-The other (and prevailing thought) is that leaders can be developed.
-[Writer aside: why wouldn’t a for-profit institution tell you they can train leaders?]
+The other popular and prevailing thought is that leaders can be developed.

 As an example, few officers make it to the rank of general.
 Typically, officers are promoted several times in their career before their maximum efficiency as a leader is determined and the promotion train stops.
 The same holds true in corporate circles.